 should file tax returns on time?

 Filing tax returns for business means reporting the income and expense to the Income Tax (IT) department, it also includes the assets and liabilities a company has.
-It is evident that tax filing for companies can be more complex than for individual tax returns.
-Hence the need to be even more vigilant and necessary to file the tax returns.
+It’s clear that tax filing for companies can be more intricate than for individual tax returns, underscoring the importance of being extra vigilant and ensuring the timely submission of tax returns.

-Income tax rates are different according to the business structure.
-For example, the partnership firms and LLP have a flat 30 percent tax rate applicable.
-If their income crosses Rs.
-1 crore there is additional 12 percent charge.
-After computation of this there is additional 3 percent that is applicable for health and education cess.
-Whereas the domestic company will have to pay 30 percent tax if it crosses Rs.
-250 crores in previous year.
+Income tax rates vary depending on the business structure.
+For instance, partnership firms and LLPs are subject to a flat tax rate of 30 percent.
+If their income exceeds Rs.
+1 crore, an additional 12 percent charge applies.
+Following the computation, there is an extra 3 percent levy for health and education cess.
+On the other hand, domestic companies must pay a 30 percent tax rate if their income surpasses Rs.
+250 crores in the previous year.
 There is a surcharge applicable at 7 percent and 12 percent respectively for income between Rs 1 crore to 10 crore and greater than 10 crores.

-If your business requires you to deal with the government or get contracts in a government firm, your business needs to have a clean sheet in terms of financial stability.
-Even if you have to get investors to invest or to get loans, the company needs to clear due diligence.
+If your business necessitates interactions with government entities or securing contracts with government firms, it’s essential for your business to maintain a strong financial track record.
+Whether you seek investments or loans, the company must successfully pass due diligence assessments.
 To ensure any of the above you need to make sure your business file tax returns that are audited.
 In most government tenders they keep track of 5 years of past audited reports.